 Oh Canada!
 We burst with pride celebrating Canada Day on July 1st and the festive atmosphere continues all month (all summer!) with numerous cultural events and activities filling every weekend.
 Visit in July and you’ll experience an endless variety of things to do.
+Compare prices of your favourite activities.
 Read more.

 The summer long list of festivals and events continues through August starting with the world-renowned Symphony Splash on the BC Day long weekend.
 The days are long and warm and the food is fresh and local – you won’t be disappointed visiting Victoria in August.
 Read more.